Hrabal/ClassCLI/README.md

         print('This script is running in a bar.')

     def order(self,
-              order='Beer'  # method kwargs are translated to optiona args in the form of "--arg" ):
+              a='Beer'  # method kwargs are translated to optiona args in the form of "--arg" ):
-        print('You ordered a %s' % order)
+        print('You ordered a %s' % a)

 if __name__ == '__main__':
     CliBuilder(locals()).run_cli()
 ```

 This projects's goals:
 * this project should let fast CLI prototyping